Ray Kroc

-Raymond Albert Kroc (October 5, 1902 – January 14, 1984) was an American businessman.
-He purchased the fast food company McDonald's in 1961 and was its CEO from 1967 to 1973.
-Kroc is credited with the global expansion of McDonald's, turning it into the most successful fast food corporation in the world by revenue.
+Raymond Albert Kroc (October 5, 1902 – January 14, 1984) was an American businessman who was instrumental in turning McDonald's into the most successful global fast food corporation by revenue.
+He purchased it from the McDonald Brothers in 1961, after several years as their franchising agent, and served as the leader of the company until his death.

 Kroc was born in Oak Park, Illinois, and worked a variety of jobs, including as a paper cup salesman and a musician, before eventually becoming a milkshake mixer salesman.
 In 1954, he visited a hamburger restaurant in San Bernardino, California, owned by Richard and Maurice McDonald.
 Kroc was impressed with the efficiency and speed of the restaurant's operations, and he convinced the brothers to allow him to franchise the concept.

-Under Kroc's leadership, McDonald's grew rapidly, and he implemented several key innovations, including the creation of a standardized menu and the development of a highly efficient assembly-line system for food preparation.
-Kroc also focused on aggressive expansion, opening new restaurants across the United States and eventually in other countries as well.
-He became the owner of McDonald's Corporation in 1961 and was credited as its founder.
+Under Kroc's leadership, McDonald's grew rapidly due to Kroc's focus on aggressive expansion, opening new restaurants across the United States and eventually internationally.
+Kroc became the owner of McDonald's Corporation in 1961 and is credited as its founder, due to his influence as a franchise agent and principal role in the company's expansion, despite not having founded the company.

-After retiring from McDonald's, he owned the San Diego Padres of Major League Baseball (MLB) from 1974 until his death in 1984.
+Kroc served as president of McDonald's from 1955 to 1968, as chairman of the board from 1968 to 1977, and as senior chairman from 1977 until his death in 1984.
+During his lifetime Kroc was an active supporter of numerous charitable organizations.
+He owned the San Diego Padres of Major League Baseball from 1974 until his widow, Joan Kroc, sold the team in 1990.

 Early life

-Kroc was born on October 5, 1902, in Oak Park, Illinois, near Chicago, to Czech-American parents, Rose Mary [née Hrach] (1881–1959) and Alois "Louis" Kroc (1879–1937).
+Raymond Albert Kroc was born on October 5, 1902, in Oak Park, Illinois, near Chicago, to Czech-American parents, Rose Mary [née Hrach] (1881–1959) and Alois "Louis" Kroc (1879–1937).
 Alois was born in Horní Stupno, part of Břasy near Rokycany.
 Rose's father Vojtěch was from Ševětín and her maternal grandfather Josef Kotilínek was from Bořice.
-After immigrating to America, Alois made a fortune speculating on land during the 1920s, only to lose everything with the stock market crash in 1929.
+After emigrating to America, Alois made a fortune speculating on land during the 1920s, only to lose everything with the stock market crash in 1929.

-During World War I, Kroc lied about his age and became a Red Cross ambulance driver at the age of 15, alongside Walt Disney.
-The war ended shortly after he enlisted.
-During the Great Depression, Kroc worked a variety of jobs selling paper cups, as a real estate agent in Florida, and sometimes playing the piano in bands.
+At the age of 15, Kroc made the decision to leave high school, contrary to his parents' wishes.
+Following the United States' entry into World War I, he lied about his age in order to enlist with the American Red Cross as an ambulance driver.
+However, his service was short-lived, as the war concluded shortly after his enlistment.
+During the 1920s and throughout the Great Depression, Kroc worked a variety of jobs, including a paper-cup salesman, a Florida real estate agent, and a pianist in multiple bands.